-Orasure has been focusing on building its brand and market share in the US market, and successfully so; its developing world sales are not significant as we believe its product is not suitable and not cost competitive to participate in the international market.
-Orasure has been successful in bringing attention to the need and availability of rapid HIV testing in the United States.
-Its main advantage is the fact that its test can be used with oral fluid samples, though its FDA approved sensitivity is 99.3% with these samples.
+Orasure has been focusing on building its brand and market share in the U.S. market, and successfully so.
+Its non-U.S. sales of their rapid HIV test are not significant, and we believe its product is neither suitable nor cost competitive to participate in the international market.
+Orasure has been successful in bringing attention to the need and availability of rapid HIV testing in the U.S. Its main advantage is the fact that its test can be used with oral fluid samples, though its FDA approved sensitivity is 99.3% with these samples.
 OraQuick is not approved for use with serum samples which may limit its marketability in certain settings.

 Chembio's HIV products' shelf life is 24 months, which is double that of UniGold and four times that of Orasure's product.
-We expect that our products will be approved by the FDA for finger-stick whole blood, venous whole blood, serum, and plasma.
-Our Sure Check format is extremely convenient, easier to use than OraQuick on finger-stick whole blood sample, much more cost competitive, and provides a safe, closed system.
-We believe that having high level executives in the field in East and West Africa that are engaged with public health officials, NGOs, and other organizations provides us with a competitive advantage.
-None of the competitors to the best of our knowledge has actually done a technology transfer which we can now replicate in markets of our choosing.
+Our products have been approved by the FDA for finger-stick whole blood, venous whole blood, serum and plasma.
+We believe that our SURE CHECK barrel format is extremely convenient, easier to use than OraQuick on finger-stick whole blood samples, is much more cost competitive, and provides a safe, closed system.

+We believe that having high level executives in the field in East and West Africa that are engaged with public health officials, NGOs and other organizations provides us with a competitive advantage in those markets.
+To the best of our knowledge, none of our competitors have actually done a technology transfer which we can now replicate in other markets of our choosing.

-We believe that Chembio is in a leadership position as it relates to our rapid tuberculosis test even though the product is still under evaluation and not ready for marketing.
+Even though our rapid tuberculosis test for humans and animals is still under development, we believe we are in a leadership position as it relates to these products.
 We are not aware of any rapid whole blood test that has the sensitivity and specificity levels necessary to replace or complement the current sputum smear microscopy method being employed in the high incidence tuberculosis countries; and this is what we believe our rapid tuberculosis test, when fully developed and evaluated, will be able to do.
 We are also not aware of any rapid whole blood test to detect active pulmonary tuberculosis in non-human primates and/or other animals for which Chembio is developing rapid tuberculosis tests.